MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 <!-- ---------- -->
 ###### Runtime and SDK

-* Fixed a bug in WinRT JaveScript projection where passing in a typed array resulted in an "Interface Not Supported" error.  ([Issue #3486](https://github.com/MicrosoftEdge/WebView2Feedback/issues/3486))
+* Fixed a bug in WinRT JavaScript projection where passing in a typed array resulted in an "Interface Not Supported" error.  ([Issue #3486](https://github.com/MicrosoftEdge/WebView2Feedback/issues/3486))

 * Added support for handling `out` array parameters in WinRT JavaScript projection.